Let's face it - many indie authors (which I generally refer to as "independent publishers," albeit smaller ones) will dismiss podcasting out of hand.

 And that would be a bad idea.

 Let's start at the beginning.
-All podcasting is is recording yourself talking.
-You could be recording yourself talking, by yourself.
-Or you could record yourself talking with someone else, about a particular topic.
-And then you become consistent about these recordings, doing them every week, or every month, or every quarter.
+Podcasting is just recording yourself talking.
+You could be recording yourself talking by yourself.
+Or you could record yourself talking with someone else about a particular topic.
+And then you become consistent about these recordings, doing them every week, every month, or every quarter.

 Congratulations!
 You're now a podcaster!

 Now why should I be doing this, you may ask?

 By creating and uploading podcasts to any of the major podcast networks (Apple, Google, Stitcher, TuneIn, or others), you'll be boosting your discoverability within search engines.
 More people will find your name and have the likelihood of hitting your website, presumably where your books are sold.
 More grist for the search engines means, ultimately, more book sales.